yargs/yargs/README.md

 `fn`: Rather than relying on yargs' default completion functionality, which shiver me timbers is pretty awesome, you can provide your own completion method.

+If invoked without parameters, `.completion()` will make `completion` the command to output the completion script.

 ```js
 var argv = require('yargs')